Skip to navigation Skip to content

 • Yes, go to Step 2

 • No, where there are no siblings who have recently claimed or cancelled, the customer’s claim must be manually rejected PIH.
-This will override the PSA status and should only be used where the Service Officer is confident that other siblings have not claimed or will not claim.
+This will override the Pending Sibling Assessment (PSA) status and should only be used where other siblings have not claimed or have advised they do not intend to claim.
 Go to Step 9

 2